sacredgeo/null-image-effects/README.md

 - The image2canvas block is simply used to draw whatever imageData it recieves on a canvas.

 ## Other
-Consider resizing gifs to smaller dimesions as this is processing a lot of data.
-These blocks can be used in other programs.
+These blocks can be used in other programs such as the LCD screen program.

 ## Images